gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 **PCB Version**

 There are 4 types of the ST7735 TFT display supported.
-Only red tab has been tested here.
-It should work on other TFT displays using the different init functions, but not tested.
 User picks the one they want when calling TFTInitPCBType() function See USER OPTION 2 PCB_TYPE in Setup() function in main.c